tiffon/take-js/README.md

 In the first example above, the CSS selector query is `#siteTable .thing`.
 The second is `.domain a`.

-The CSS selectors are passed to [cheerio](https://github.com/cheeriojs/cheerio), so anything cheerio can accept can be used.
-There are a few open [issues](https://github.com/cheeriojs/cheerio/issues) in cheerio.
-They will come up.
+The CSS selectors are passed to [cheerio](http://cheeriojs.github.io/cheerio/#selectors) in node and [jQuery](http://api.jquery.com/category/selectors/) in the browser (jQuery is an external dependency in the browser distribution).
+So, anything cheerio or jQuery can accept can be used.

 #### Non-CSS Selector queries